JackV2020/Neural-Networks-Understand-Create-Train-Use/code_improved/README.md

 Not a big deal, just did it because I liked to split it up.

-This is what it is about....
+This is what it is about.

 The script script_train_model_improved.py has extra functionality: